MileHacker Logo

 • Pedestrian-Friendly Areas: Downtown Eureka (Old Town), Arcata (Plaza), Trinidad.

-• Footpaths: Many trails in RNSP are excellent for walking, from easy paved paths to challenging backcountry routes.
+• Footpaths: Many trails in RNSP are ideal for walking, from easy paved paths to challenging backcountry routes.

 • Walking Tours: Self-guided with park maps; ranger-led walks seasonally.